MrFarland/DM-Operations-Center/Module/03-Character/multiclassing-spellcasting.md

 | 19  | 4 | 3 | 3 | 3 | 3 | 2 | 1 | 1 | 1 |
 | 20  | 4 | 3 | 3 | 3 | 3 | 2 | 2 | 1 | 1 |
 {.gray .small-text}

+- Known/prepared based on class level.
+- Warlocks with Pact Magic & Spellcasting, can use warlock slots to cast spells from other classes.
+{.square}

 > **Sources** <br/>
 > System Reference Document, p.
 57-58<br/>